deajan/obackup/README.md

 You can run multiple instances of obackup scripts with different backup environments.
 Just copy the script to another filename, edit it's environment and you're ready to run concurrently.

+## Usage

+MariaDB / MySQL backups are consistent because dumps are done with the --single-transaction option.
+File backups can be done directly of the data won't change while backing up but a snapshot of the actual data to backup is preferable as it will stay consistent (LVM, zfs or btrfs snapshots will do fine).

+    $ ./obackup.sh TASKNAME --dry
+    $ ./obackup.sh TASKNAME

 ## Author